kyverno/KDP/proposals/resource_cache.md

 # Limitations

-1. The inital version will only address Kubernetes API server calls.
-Other service API calls can be considered in future versions.
-2.
+1. This only addresses Kubernetes resource caching.
+Resources from other API calls are not cached.

+# Open Items

+1. We may not be able to use a static Kubernetes client for all types, as the client set can include custom types, and dynamic clients may be resource intensive.
+More research is needed to determine the best way to manage informers.
+2. Typically informers are initialized on startup.
+This feature may require adding / deleting informers after startup.
+3. All admission controller replicas will need to cache data.
+For background controller and reports controller the leader will need to cache data.

 # CRD Changes (OPTIONAL)

 Yes.
-A new field `cache` will be added to the `apiCall`
+A new context entry `resourceCache` will be added.
+The CRD will be defined in the implementation stage.